FedeWar/mu0/README.md

 VHDL implementation of the mu0 microprocessor, for educational purposes.

+## Dependencies

+To compile and execute the source code the following softwares are needed: `GHDL`, other simulators might work but were not tested; `GNU Make` for the makefile; `GTKWave` to plot signals; `python3` to execute the assembler, `python2` might work but was not tested.

+All the dependencies are free and downloadable from your favourite package manager.

+`$ dnf install make ghdl gtkwave python3`

+The project was tested only on Linux Fedora.

 ## How to use the makefile

 It is possible to invoke a few commands from the makefile to automatically compile and run the simulation.